 As described in Note 1, through its subsidiaries, the Company serves as the investment manager to the Funds.
 Certain expenses incurred by the Funds are paid upfront and are reimbursed from the Funds as permissible per fund agreements.
+As of March 31, 2021, the total accounts receivable from the Funds totaled \$0.9 million, of which \$0.6 million related to reimbursable expenses and \$0.3 million related to fees earned but not yet received.
 As of December 31, 2020, the total accounts receivable from the Funds totaled \$2.6 million, of which \$0.6 million related to reimbursable expenses and \$2.0 million related to fees earned but not yet received.
 In certain instances, the Company may incur expenses related to specific products that never materialize.

 Upon the closing of the Company's acquisition of ECG and ECP, the Advisory Agreement between ECG and Enhanced PC immediately became effective.
 Under this agreement, ECG will provide advisory services to Enhanced PC related to the assets and operations of the permanent capital subsidiaries owned by Enhanced PC, as contributed by both ECG and ECP.
-In exchange for those services, which commences on January 1, 2021, ECG will receive advisory fees from Enhanced PC based on a declining fixed fee schedule totaling \$76.0 million over 7 years.
+In exchange for those services, which commenced on January 1, 2021, ECG will receive advisory fees from Enhanced PC based on a declining fixed fee schedule totaling \$76.0 million over 7 years.
 This agreement is subject to customary termination provisions.
+For the three months ended March 31, 2020 and March 31, 2021, advisory fees under this agreement were zero and \$4.75 million, respectively, and is reported in management and advisory fees on the Consolidated Statement of Operations.

 Upon the closing of the Company's acquisition of ECG and ECP, the Administrative Services Agreement between ECG and Enhanced Capital Holdings, Inc. ("ECH"), the entity which holds a controlling equity interest in ECP, immediately became effective.
 Under this agreement, ECG will pay ECH for the use of their employees to provide services to Enhanced PC at the direction of ECG.
-The Company recognized \$0.4 million of general and administrative expenses under this arrangement for the period from December 14, 2020 through December 31, 2020.
+For the three months ended March 31, 2020 and March 31, 2021, the Company recognized zero and \$2.8 million, respectively, related to this agreement within compensation and benefits on our Consolidated Statements of Operations.